jakob-bjorner/APR/README.md

 We present Adaptive Parallel Reasoning (APR), a novel framework that enables language models to learn to orchestrate both serialized and parallel computations.
 APR trains language models to use `spawn()` and `join()` operations through end-to-end supervised training and reinforcement learning, allowing models to dynamically orchestrate their own computational workflows.
 APR efficiently distributes compute, reduces latency, overcomes context window limits, and achieves state‑of‑the‑art performance on complex reasoning tasks (e.g., 83.4% vs. 60.0% accuracy at 4K context on Countdown).

+> The arXiv version of the paper and full code will be released soon!
 ## Data Preparation

 ## Supervised Training